OrangeCobras/CheckersFramework/README.md

 ## General

 This is the framework for creating a checkers implementation.
-It uses the international rules as specified on https://en.wikipedia.org/wiki/International_draughts.
+It uses the international rules as specified on https://en.wikipedia.org/wiki/International_draughts with the following exceptions:

+* you don't have to capture the maximum number of pieces possible

 ## Setup